matthewjmiller/mattmiller/CV.md

 ## Conferencing

+"Toward a Rhetorical Gift Aesthetics for Literary Nonfiction."
+Baylor Symposium on Faith and Culture: Art Seeking Understanding, October 26, 2022.

 Invited participant, *Orion Magazine* environmental writing workshop with Christopher Merrill, six weeks in spring 2022.

 Accepted co-leader of discussion circle on “Rural / Remote / Isolated Writers” at the Festival of Faith and Writing, Calvin College, April 2020.
-Conference postponed to 2022 due to pandemic.
+Conference cancelled due to pandemic.

 Accepted paper: "Exploring the Anthropocene: Branson Mountain Village." *You are Here Interdisciplinary Conference,* March 2020.
 Conference cancelled due to pandemic.